2016 Heysen Sculpture Biennial Exhibition

 Concrete coloured with oxides/acids and matt sealer reinforced with 25mm stainless steel tubing and 16mm rebar - 70h x 70w x 70d cm $2,500

 While looking at the interdependency of woman, machine and domesticity my repurposed Louvre Gallery presents discarded images as layered light and memory of place.
 Influenced by the domestic character of invention, I explore domesticity in Heysen's 1913 painting Sewing - intertwining domestic narratives as an ephemeral testimonial of the past.

 Heat welded with plastics, wire and threads carefully positioned within the gardens of Heysen's Cedars.
 Sallie: 120h x 120w x 50d cm, Louvre Gallery: 124h x 450w x 15d cm.
-Sallie POA, Louvre Gallery $2,400 eachreturn to top of page
+Sallie POA, Louvre Gallery $2,400 each

 I seek to highlight moments of enchantment.
 Collecting used and dislodged bird nests from the ground, I raise them up on stitched platforms.
 Installing the nests en masse I aim to engage the viewer's attention, inviting one to examine what is often overlooked.

-Found bird nests, cotton thread - Variable, hanging installation POAreturn to top of page
+Found bird nests, cotton thread - Variable, hanging installation POA

 Tonglen is a contemplation on exchange; on the relationship of tive and take.
 What is given from one hand is received in another; returning the balance.

 Corten Steel - 250h x 200w x 70d cm approx $9,500

 We claim to be very concerned about global warmrng and yet we use mostly 'Band-Aid measures' to counteract it... my Ecocover quilts are a silly conscience-soothing example of one such absurd remedy, pretending to be useful in shading the world from excess heat from the sun.